rain2624/nypd_arrest_data_analysis/README.md

 FROM `elaborate-haven-440913-q2.nypd_arrest_data.external_arrest_2008_2023`;
 ```

-### 4. DBT
+### 5. DBT
 - Please refer the [link](./dbt/readme.md)

-### 5. Power-bi
+### 6. Power-bi
 - To view my the dashboard click on this [link](https://www.novypro.com/project/nypd-arrest-data-analysis)
 - I have deployed the project on novypro.com(that is optional).
-To view dashboard in detail click open in New Window.
+To view dashboard in detail click open in New Window at the bottom of the dashboard section.
 - There are 2 section:
 -  **Overview**